Top 10 Healthy New Year’s Resolutions for Older Adults

 Making a New Year’s resolution to eat better, exercise, watch your weight, see your healthcare provider regularly, or quit smoking once and for all, can help you get healthier and feel better for many more years to come.

-Experts recommend eating at least five servings of fruits and vegetables daily -- but less than a third of older adults do this. to eat well, be sure to: Choose a variety of fruits and vegetables.
-Go for deep colors: dark green, bright yellow and orange choices like spinach, collard greens, carrots, oranges and cantaloupe are especially nutritious.
-Choose fiber-rich whole grain bread, rice and pasta.
-Pick less fatty meat, like chicken, and low-fat milk, cheese and yogurt.
-Have heart-healthy fish, like tuna or salmon, twice a week.
-To help keep your bones strong, include sources of calcium and Vitamin D. two daily servings of low-fat milk, yogurt, or cheese are a good way to get these nutrients.
-And use healthier fats, such as olive and canola oils, instead of butter or lard.
+Eat at least five servings of fruits and vegetables daily.
+Choose a variety with deep colors: dark green, bright yellow, and orange choices like spinach, collard greens, carrots, oranges, and cantaloupe are especially nutritious.
+Include nuts, beans, and/or legumes in your daily menu.
+Choose fiber-rich whole grain bread, brown rice, and whole grain pasta.
+Pick less fatty meats like chicken or turkey.
+Have heart-healthy fish, like tuna, salmon, or shrimp, twice a week.
+Include sources of calcium and Vitamin D to help keep your bones strong.
+Two daily servings of low-fat milk, yogurt, or cheese are a good way to get these nutrients.
+Use healthier fats, such as olive and canola oils, instead of butter or lard.
+Use herbs and spices to add flavor when cooking, which reduces the need to add salt or fat.

 DISCLAIMER: This information is not intended to diagnose health problems or to take the place of medical advice or care you receive from your physician or other healthcare provider.
 Always consult your healthcare provider about your medications, symptoms, and health problems.